faroya/academic-custom/content/post/make-a-simple-game-using-pygame/index.md

   preview_only: false
 ---
 # Rabbit Pygame Project
 This is a basic game I developed as a teaching tool during a tutorial session with my students.
 The goal is to inspire them to create more advanced and intricate game projects in Python for their end-of-semester assignments.
+See the code on [CarrotQuest Repository](https://github.com/faroya/CarrotQuest.git)

 ## Dependencies